AustinCodingAcademy/PHPIntro/Homework/Day 5 Notes and Homework.md

 **Setup**

-1) Make a folder in your htdocs: `htdocs/day5`
+a) Make a folder in your htdocs: `htdocs/day5`

 **Preliminary Questions**

-2) Copy the code of the above array into your `htdocs/day5/ex1.php`.
+b) Copy the code of the above array into your `htdocs/day5/ex1.php`.
    Add a `print_r()` to print out the array.
 Go to `{YOUR_IP_ADDRESS}/day5/ex1.php}` and see if you can see the array or if you get an error of some kind.

-3) What are those lines that say "# ..."?
+c) What are those lines that say "# ..."?
 Why are they most likely included?

-*Finding Data in a Nested Array*
+**Finding Data in a Nested Array**

-4) Write the PHP code for accessing the Blue Book information for the Honda Civic in 2002.
+d) Write the PHP code for accessing the Blue Book information for the Honda Civic in 2002.

-5) Write the PHP code for accessing the dealership price for the Ford Explorer in 2003.
+e) Write the PHP code for accessing the dealership price for the Ford Explorer in 2003.

-6) Write the PHP code for accessing the dealership price for the Ford Explorer in 2003.
+f) Write the PHP code for accessing the dealership price for the Ford Explorer in 2003.

-## Football Teams ##
+## Example 1.
+Football Teams ##

-Q. Create a nested array that store some NFL teams and players.
+a) Create a nested array that store some NFL teams and players.
 Here's an example structure:

     League => array of Conference => array of Team => array('player no', 'position', 'name')

 Once you have your array, write the php code the get the following data from it:

-Q. Get all quarterbacks in the NFL
+b) Get all quarterbacks in the NFL

-Q. Get all players with number 7, etc
+c) Get all players with number 7, etc

-## Back to cars - Deciding on a Car to Buy##
+## Example 2.
+Deciding on a Car to Buy##

 Suppose you have an array called `$carBuyingCriteriaImportance` whose keys are all the different criteria you care about when buying a car.
 For each of the keys, the